ianhbell/MDcookbook/LAMMPS-viscosity/README.md

 ```
 Debugging
 ```
-docker run -it --gpus all lampvis bash
+docker run -it --gpus all -t lampvis bash
 ```